htruong/htruong.github.io/refer.md

 c.
 Do you have a project that is critically received by the software community?
 For example, a project that gets on the front page of Hacker News, Slashdot, or Hackaday will do.

 d.
-Do you have a presence online, an interesting portfolio, or research papers?
+Do you have a presence online, an interesting portfolio, or peer-reviewed research papers?

 If your answer is "no," especially when you're a student, please don't be discouraged.
-You should go ahead and contribute to a Libre software project.
+You should go ahead and contribute to a Libre software project to improve your resume!

 Some good target projects in embedded Linux are OpenWRT and buildroot.
 If you can port OpenWRT and buildroot to a new device, or if you can write or port a package for them, please go ahead and submit a patch to them.
-Other than that, I'd think any work on any emulator or niche projects such as Rockbox or Tasmota is highly impressive.
+Other than that, I'd think any work on any emulator or niche projects (such as Rockbox or Tasmota) is highly impressive.
 As a tip, you should look for an open-source project that is not too big but not the work of a single person.
 Thus, something "too hard" such as the Linux kernel or GCC, and something "too big" such as Android the OS, are generally things you'd want to avoid when starting out.

-I have several projects, one of which is [showmewebcam]("https://github.com/showmewebcam/showmewebcam"), and they welcome patches.
+I have several projects -- one of which is [showmewebcam](https://github.com/showmewebcam/showmewebcam) -- and they welcome patches.

 Next steps
 --